ThePrimeagen/rust-for-typescript-devs/lessons/02-learn-rust/A-iterators.md

 Lets go over a quick example in typescript

 Lets create a script that:
-- creates an list filled with 1, 2, 3
+- creates an list initialized with 1, 2, 3
 - adds 1 to each item in that list
 - prints the list